 Therefore, if a dog bit you or attacked you, your compensation will depend on the dog’s history.
 You will have to prove the animal attacked another person in the past.
 This may be difficult without the help of a Virginia Beach dog bite lawyer.
 At CAIL, the first thing we do when taking on a case is to check the dog’s history.

 Even if you cannot find evidence of aggressive tendencies, you should not give up.
-Some dog attack lawyers manage to convince the court that the owner should have been aware of the danger.
-They use breed tendencies and case precedents.
+Some personal injury lawyers manage to convince the court that the owner should have been aware of the danger.
+At CAIL we use breed tendencies and case precedents.

 - Letting the dog roam freely on the streets